 Heartburn and acid reflux can be prevented by several simple lifestyle changes.
-Some of these include:-

 Complete cessation of smoking.
 Smoking is one of the major risk factors for heartburn.
 Stopping smoking helps prevent frequent attacks of heartburn.